wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

 During `SdkState.WAIT` progress bar will be displayed.
-After succesfull login application will show `MAKE PHONE CALL` button.
+After a succesfull login stae will be updated to `SdkState.LOGGED_IN` and application will show `MAKE PHONE CALL` button.

 > NOTE: While modyfying iOS native code Flutter hot reload will not work.
 You have to stop the application and run it again.

 ![](/content/blog/make-app-to-phone-call-using-flutter/flutter-plugin-ui.png)

-Run the app.
+Run the app from Xcode.
 Click `LOGIN AS ALICE` button.
-You should see `MAKE PHONE CALL` button (another state of the Flutter app based on the `SdkState` enum`):
+You should see `MAKE PHONE CALL` button (this is another state of the Flutter app based on the `SdkState` enum`):

 ![](/content/blog/make-app-to-phone-call-using-flutter/makeaphonecall.png)